Register local dedicated servers with AMS

 tab, under the AccelByte Multiplayer Servers section in the sidebar.

-The local dedicated servers are considered to have no region.
-You can set up a session template with the session type DS - AMS
+When using AGS, You can set up an AGS session template with the session type DS - AMS

-with the appropriate claim keys as described in the local dedicated server view.
 You can leave the regions field blank, or if you are using the same session template for non-local DS and want default regions for that you can set whichever regions you want.
 This will enable the matchmaker to put players into your local dedicated servers using the session template that you set up.

 You don't have to create a new dedicated session template for testing with local DS.
 You can reuse an existing session template as long as the following conditions are met: